Skip Navigation and Go To Content

 Other policy guidance can be found in the hazard specific safety manuals.

-A subset of the UTHealth employee population is automatically enrolled in an annual clinical surveillance program based on a series of risk assessments (documented further below).
-These include employees working in:
+A subset of the UTHealth employee population is automatically enrolled in the occupation health program based on a series of risk assessments (documented further below).
+These include:

 • Health care settings with patient exposure

-• Laboratory personnel with animal exposures, or exposures to other designated agents
+• Laboratory personnel with animal exposures, or exposures to other high risk hazardous agents

 Employees enrolled in the annual surveillance program will receive notification when the annual surveillance activity is undertaken, typically each December.

-For workers in health care settings with patient exposures, the annual clinical surveillance is largely limited to an annual TB screening test and a rapid assessment regarding exposure configurations to assess if respiratory protection is warranted, and fit testing necessary.
-Workers in health care settings with patient exposures are tracked in a database regarding the time frame for their annual testing and are contacted directly by representatives from Occupational Health.
+For workers in clinical settings with patient exposures, the occupational health program is largely limited to TB screening test and a rapid assessment regarding other workplace exposure risks.
+This includes respiratory protection, and the associated fit testing, where necessary.
+Workers in clinical settings with patient exposures are tracked in a database regarding the time frame for their annual testing and are contacted directly by representatives from UT Health Services.

-For those in categories that involve annual surveillance, an annual event called the “Health Fair” is held, typically in December, that provides “one stop shopping” for annual clinical tests and necessary safety training refreshers.
+For job titles and work activities that dictate the need for annual occupational health surveillance, an annual event called the “Health Fair” is held, typically in December each year, that provides “one stop shopping” for annual clinical tests and necessary refresher safety training.
 When notified that the annual health fair is to occur, workers are asked to complete the following form:

 International Travel Health Information